elasticio/dictionary-component/README.md

 #### Configuration Fields
 **Input Configuration**
 - `Emit empty object on unsuccessful lookup`: if selected, an empty object `{}` will be emitted given an unsuccessful lookup where nothing is found.
 If *not* selected, an error will be thrown on unsuccessful lookup
-- `From this table`: the column to translate from
+- `From this column`: the column to translate from
-- `To this table`: the column to translate to
+- `To this column`: the column to translate to
+- `Duplicates behavior`: How to handle cases when found several records in selected `From this column` in provided table, options:
+  * `Emit all mach individually` - Will emit each record as separate message
+  * `Emit all mach as Array` - Will emit all founded records as array of strings
+  * `Emit first found` - Will emit first founded record
+  * `Throw an error (Default)` - By default error will be thrown

 #### Expected input metadata
 - `Input`: the value to translate.
 Should be selected from the list of available values under `Values`